External terminologies

 Technical specification

-Next to standard units such as L=liters, g=grams, UCUM allows for:
+In addition to defined, standard units such as L=liters, g=grams, UCUM also allows for:

 Conventions in use in SPHN